 - Listen and watch crowd for inappropriate noisemakers and/or signage.
-Have security remove them if necessary. - Observe coaches' and players' behavior. - Note any problems in the stands/bleachers and have security handle any conflicts.
+Have security remove, if necessary. - Observe coaches' and student-athletes' behavior.

 Halftime

 - Be sure that officials and teams are securely ushered on and off the field. - Check at scorer's table (if applicable) and press box to be sure everything is running smoothly. - Be near when both teams come back out from halftime to ensure that there are no issues. - Perform a recount of bench limit size.